aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/get-chart-legend-from-a-worksheet/_index.md

 ---
-title: "Get Chart Legend from a Worksheet"
+title: "Get Chart Legend – Aspose.Cells Cloud API v3.0 Documentation"
 type: docs
 url: /charts/legend/get/
 aliases: [/get-chart-legend-from-a-worksheet/]
 weight: 80
-keywords: "Aspose.Cells, chart legend, REST API, Excel, cloud SDK, get chart legend, worksheet, spreadsheet"
+keywords: "Aspose.Cells, chart legend API, Excel chart legend, REST GET legend, Aspose.Cells Cloud v3.0"
-description: "Retrieve the legend of a chart from a specific worksheet in an Excel workbook using the Aspose.Cells Cloud REST API (v3.0).
-Includes endpoint, parameters, cURL sample, and SDK snippets."
+description: "Retrieve legend properties (position, font, size, formatting) of a chart in an Excel worksheet using Aspose.Cells Cloud API v3.0.
+Includes endpoint, parameters, cURL and SDK examples."
 ---

 The **Get Chart Legend** operation returns the legend information of a chart that resides in a worksheet of an Excel workbook.
 This endpoint is part of **Aspose.Cells Cloud API v3.0** and can be used when you need to read legend properties such as position, font, size, and formatting.